asyrul21/reso-ui/README.md

 7. Admin-Product-Panel - sales count logic is taken out from component, removed dependency on Product all together. rename onToggleArchive to onArchive.
 Admin-Product-Panel has been decomposed into several Panel primitive components.
 Clients _need to rewrite Admin-Product-Panel and Admin-User-Panel in reso-client using the library_.

+8. Generic-Button renamed to Button. [fullWidth] prop renamed to [inheritWidth]

-8. All components now have an optional prop _theme_
+9. All components now have an optional prop _theme_

+# To Be Reconstructed in Client

+1. Admin-Product-Panel

+2. Admin-User-Panel

+3. Update Order Status Buttons

+4. Analysis Title

 # Development Setup